 Figure 6.2.2.3-1: Data Collection from AF via NEF

 1a.
 After the registration of AF available data at the NEF, NEF generates an event exposure with new EventID to be associated with available data to be collected from AF.
-NEF invokes Nnrf_NFManagement_NFUpdate_request service operation to update its registration information (i.e. NEF Profile) including the generated Event IDs, and associated AF identification, Application ID(s).
+NEF invokes Nnrf_NFManagement_NFUpdate_request service operation to update its registration information (i.e. NEF Profile) including the generated Event IDs, and associated AF identification, Application ID(s) (i.e. internal application ID or Application ID known in the core network).

 1b.
 NRF stores the received NEF registration information including available data to be collected from AF.